DiegoCortinhas/ETL-using-GoLang/README.md

 # ETL-using-GoLang

-**Extraction Transformation and Loading project of a csv datafile using GoLang and Postgresql database.**
+**Extraction Transformation and Loading project.
+This project reads a csv datafile and transform the data using GoLang language and upload the data to a Postgresql database.**

 Technologies: